nolanw/HTMLReader/README.md

 HTMLReader continually runs [html5lib][html5lib-tests]'s tokenization and tree construction tests, ignoring the tests for `<template>` (which HTMLReader does not implement).

-HTMLReader is continually tested on iOS 7 and OS X versions 10.8 and 10.9.
-It is continually built (but not tested, due to XCTest's availability) on iOS 6.
-It should work on iOS 5 but no automated testing is done.
+HTMLReader is continually tested on iOS versions 7.0, 7.1, and 8.0, as well as OS X 10.9.
+It should work on down to iOS 5 and OS X 10.7 but no automated testing is done.

 Given all that:  [![Build Status](https://travis-ci.org/nolanw/HTMLReader.png?branch=master)](https://travis-ci.org/nolanw/HTMLReader)